Shayansimaei/easyV2rayReboot/README.md

 # easyV2rayReboot
 # What is this for ?
-###  It is an app for end users with minimal knowledge of the server or even computer, which aims to ease and facilitate setting up v2ray servers.
+###  It is a multilanguage  app for end users with minimal knowledge of the server or even computer, which aims to ease and facilitate setting up v2ray servers.
 <img src="https://media-upload.net/uploads/VBDYmMjv7q54.gif"  width="15rem">

 # Goal